Data Protection Reading Time: 16 minutes

 Two factor authentication workflow

-In a simple single-factor authentication, there is only a single criterion for authentication but MFA adds multiple layers of security to the authenticate, making it an ideal choice for organizations.
+In a simple single-factor authentication, there is only a single criterion for authentication, but MFA adds multiple layers of security to the authentication, making it an ideal choice for organizations.
 However, the important question is how organizations can secure their resources with MFA.
 To answer this, we can take the example of these situations:

 MFA throws up a roadblock to this issue, requiring an extra verification step (like a machine identity or geo-location matching).
 Now, even if the credentials are leaked, they still won’t have access to the company’s sensitive data.